patrickhuber/Pliant/README.md

 // get the parse forest root from the parse engine var parseForestRoot = parseEngine.GetParseForestRoot();

-// create a internal tree node and supply the state manager for tree traversal. var parseTree = new InternalTreeNode(
+// create a internal tree node and supply the disambiguation algorithm for tree traversal. var parseTree = new InternalTreeNode(
     parseForestRoot,
     new SelectFirstChildDisambiguationAlgorithm());